12 Best Review Games and Activities for the Classroom

 9. Beach Ball

-Queries are written on a light-colored ball like this one.
+Queries are written on a light-colored ball.
 The teacher will throw the ball to the first students.
 The student watches the ball and answers where the right thumb touches the questions.
 The student will throw the ball to the next student.

 Watch this teacher who explains how he plays the “beach ball” in his classroom after the summer break.